frozen45throne/WeatherAlarmAppPY/README.md

   - Dynamic weather icons based on temperature trends
   - Weather descriptions for each day
   - Day-of-week display

-- **Weather Map**:
+  - **New**: Enhanced forecast cards with better visual separation and dynamic icons

-  - Interactive weather map visualization
+- **Weather Map**: _(Feature currently disabled)_

-  - Multiple map layers (clouds, precipitation, temperature, wind)
+  - The interactive weather map feature is temporarily unavailable in this version.
-  - Zoom and pan functionality
+  - Map-related controls and layers are disabled.
-  - Real-time updates with location changes
+  - This section will be updated when the feature is re-enabled in a future release.

 - **User Interface**:
   - Clean, modern design with material styling